Spring Road Trip to Saskatoon, Saskatchewan

-Usually, I avoid arena food because it’s never great, but at The Blades game I splurged and got some gourmet mini donuts.
-The maple bacon mini donuts we mini donuts with bacon, maple syrup, and whip cream.
+Usually, I avoid arena food because it’s never great, but at The Blades game, I splurged and got some gourmet mini donuts.
+The maple bacon mini donuts were mini donuts with bacon, maple syrup, and whip cream.
 Like a pancake breakfast with extra sugar.
 It was sweet but yummy.

 Only a couple of blocks down from where we stayed was a restaurant called Alexander’s Restaurant and Bar and had a pretty good pulled pork sandwich.
 The restaurant seems to be a University hangout, and I later found out from my family (who lives in Saskatoon) they’re well-known for their cheesecake.
 Next time I’ll skip lunch and just go for dessert.